 Cost of use

 Because residential proxies provide a high level of anonymity, they’re often more expensive.
 But some service providers like Smartproxy offer clients a great pricing plan.
 They have flexible plans that also cater to smaller proxy use cases.
-These include offers such as the Micro Plan, which has just 5GB and is priced at $75.
+These include offers such as the Micro Plan, which has just 5GB, priced at $75.
 So don’t be put off by talk of high costs.
 Take a look at Smartproxy; it’s more affordable than other premium proxy networks.

 Financial motives can push some people to do some things that most of us would not agree to.
 That’s probably why we are witnessing so much cybercrime at the moment.
 But it means we need to become more proactive about our online security.
 Being reactive can be extremely costly.
 Consider premium proxy service providers for enhancement of your online security.
 They could keep you from becoming another breach statistic.